-Offer 1.14: ENHANCEMENT: College Avenue and Trilby Road Intersection Improvements
+Offer 1.14: ENHANCEMENT: College Avenue and Trilby Road Intersection Improvements (Design and Right-of-Way)

-- This project will address safety and operational improvements at this intersection which has a higher than expected rate of vehicle crashes.
-This project will also address multi-modal issues by constructing bicycle, pedestrian, and ADA compliant improvements. - This offer will leverage the significant \$2.25 M federal safety grant and will position the project for constructing the improvements by the end of 2020. - Approximately 46,000 vehicles utilize this intersection on a daily basis.
+- Approximately 46,000 vehicles utilize this intersection on a daily basis.
 On average, this intersection experiences 33 crashes per year, with 11 crashes being severe.
 When factoring in intersection geometry and traffic volumes, this intersection experiences the second highest rate of crashes in the City.

-- Funding this Offer will increase future ongoing expenses by an estimated annual amount of:
+Funding this Offer will increase future ongoing expenses by an estimated annual amount of: \$0

-This offer would make the total project budget \$5M.
-Based on recent similar projects, this is a minimum amount necessary to accomplish the project goals.
+This offer would make the total project budget \$3.4M.
+Based on recent similar projects, the minimum amount necessary to accomplish the project goals is estimated at \$5.0M.
 If this amount is reduced, some proposed improvements would have to be eliminated.

-- ✓ TRAN 6.1 Improve safety for all modes of travel: This project will provide quality infrastructure for all modes of travel.
+- ✓TRAN 6.1 Improve safety for all modes of travel: This project will provide quality infrastructure for all modes of travel.
 Left turn approach crashes are prevalent at this intersection.
 This issue will be addressed with the addition of dual left turn lanes on College Avenue.
 Bicycle, pedestrian, and transit (where applicable) improvements will be provided throughout the footprint of the proposed improvements. - TRAN 6.2 Manage traffic congestion and improve high-priority intersections: This intersection is one of the most congested locations within the City and experiences a higher than expected rate of crashes.
 The project will resolve this issue by: constructing multiple auxiliary turn lanes, replacing the traffic signal system and, installing raised medians where feasible.